 The following out-of-school sports teams are organised by the school (depending on numbers) for children: Touch Rugby, Volleyball, Flippaball, Netball, Miniball, Hockey, Cricket, Softball.
 Other sports are organised by clubs or community organisations, e.g. Football (Soccer) and Rugby.

 Stationery

-Stationery is sold through the school office, you will be invoiced for this fee.
+Stationery is sold through the school, you will be invoiced for this fee.
 Every child is provided with all their stationery requirements for the school year in the classroom as required.
-See the school office for purchasing stationery.